 Export Certificates & private key

-To enable SSO in Awingu 3 files are needed:
+To enable SSO in Awingu 2 files are needed:

-- 1. The Intermediate Certificate.
-This file already exists and is the awingu.cer file generated earlier - 2.
-The Private Key of the intermediate Certificate.
-This private key is needed to sign the client certificates - 3.
-The root Certificate of the AD.
+- 1. The Intermediate Certificate in pfx format, including the private key. - 2.
+The root Certificate of the AD in cer format.
 This is needed to complete the certificate chain trust